A new herbal alternative ‘super drug’ is becoming popular in the US — and no, it’s not marijuana. It’s called kratom. So what is kratom?

 What is Kratom?

-Kratom, with the scientific name Mitragyna Speciosa (M.S.), is a tropical tree native to Southeast Asia.
+With the scientific name Mitragyna Speciosa (M.S.), Kratom is a tropical tree native to Southeast Asia.
 It is indigenous to Thailand, Indonesia, Malaysia, Myanmar, and Papua New Guinea, where people know it by various names.
-Malaysians, for instance, call kratom Biak-biak or Ketum.
+Malaysians, for instance, call kratom Biak-Biak or Ketum.
 Indonesians are apt to call it Kadamba or Puri.
-The Thais go with Bai krathom, Kakuan, or Ithang, while in Vietnam it’s called Giam.
+The Thais go with Bai kratom, Kakuan, or Ithang, while in Vietnam, it’s called Giam.

 How Kratom made its way into the US

 No one knows exactly how kratom made its way into the US.
 In fact, for the most part, much of the American population may still not know about it at all.
 When you ask, “What is kratom?” people will most likely give you a blank stare.